How often a cesspool needs emptying in Kent, what changes the interval, the warning signs it is filling and what happens on the day we come out.

 What Happens During Cesspool Emptying

 When we empty a cesspool, we use a vacuum tanker to remove all liquid and solid waste from the tank.
-The waste is then transported to a licensed disposal facility.
+The waste is then transported to a permitted disposal site.
 During the visit, we also check the condition of the tank, access covers, and surrounding ground.
 This allows us to spot early signs of wear or damage before they develop into more serious issues.
 If we notice restricted flow or pressure in the system, we may also check for Blocked Drains and Tanks that could be contributing to the problem.

 Signs Your Cesspool Needs Emptying